 The deeply connected family

-A family’s transformation from “too nice” to deeply connected may begin with an eating disorder diagnosis, but it does not end when the eating disorder symptoms go away.
+A family’s transformation from “too nice” to deeply connected may begin with an eating disorder diagnosis.
+But it does not end when the eating disorder symptoms go away.
 While a child recovers from an eating disorder, it is important for parents to build their emotional caregiving skills.

 Here are some steps that you can take to begin the process of becoming a deeply connected family:

-Begin by learning to more fully define common emotions like Anger, Sadness, and Joy.
+Begin by learning to fully define common emotions like Anger, Sadness, and Joy.
 Think of them as the tip of an iceberg.
 When we look below the surface, we can find rich, detailed information about the source of the feeling.

+Emotions and eating disorders are linked, and you can help your child feel feelings in recovery.
 The healing process for your child will likely impose some fundamental changes in how your family operates.
 These changes will feel uncomfortable, but they can also lead to a deeper, more meaningful family connection over time.